marmelab/silex-multifetch/README.md

 ## Usage

 Send a request to the route where the provider is listening, passing the requests to fetch as a JSON object in the request body.
-For instance, to fetch `/products/1` and `/users` on one HTTP call, make the following request:
+For instance, to fetch `/products/1` and `/users` with a single HTTP request, make the following request:

 ```
 POST /multi HTTP/1.1